heikomat/element-call-traefik/README.md

 make sure the required subdomains (see above) point to your server

 # 1. Setup the Element-Call Webapp

+**UPDATE 2025-04**
+This step is optional since element [v1.11.97](https://github.com/element-hq/element-web/releases/tag/v1.11.97).
+Since that version, the element-call webapp is bundled with the element webapp.
+See https://github.com/element-hq/element-web/pull/29309.

+Setting up the element-call webapp is only necessary if you want to join video-calls via a standalone webapp, without going through a client like element or Element-X.

+---

 1. Create a folder for the elment-call webapp to live in.
 In this repo this is the  `element-call` folder.
 If you are like me and have everything matrix related in a single folder, feel free to use that one.
 1. Go into that folder and create an `element-call-config.json`.
 It tells your element-call instance where to find your matrix homeserver.
 It could also tell element-call where to finde the livekit backend, but the prefered way to set this is the `.well-known/matrix/client`-file that we will setup later.
 See the example in this repo for what the element-call-config looks like (you have to replace `<your-domain>`)